neVERberleRfellerER/FalloutNVLinuxLauncher/README.md

 ## Directory structure

-Scripts expects clean game directory (tested with Fallout NV) in FONVDIR, mods in MODDATADIR and writable directory in MODDIR where OverlayFS files will be stored.
+Script expects mods and base game in MODDATADIR and writable directory in OVFSWORKDIR and OVFSOVERLAYDIR where OverlayFS files will be stored.

-MODDATADIR should contain directories that after ascending ASCII alphabetical ordering matches mod load order where first directories have highest priority and latest lowest priority.
+MODDATADIR should contain directories that after ascending ASCII alphabetical ordering matches mod load order where first directories have highest priority and latest lowest priority. manual ordering is possible by file named after directory they belong to with ".order" appended.
+To exclude directory from scan, create empty order file.
 Example:

 ```
 $MODDATADIR/0001 libvorbis